abhaypaii/elt-pipeline-dbt/README.md

 I am getting deeper into data engineering, and this is my attempt to make it easier for rokies like me to gain hands-on experience of building a pipeline.

+Note: I was unable to add the entire dbt-project foler, so I have just added the main model file "team_list.sql" for reference.

 ## Pipeline
 This is an overview of the ELT pipeline

 ## Installation

 I have implemented my project on VSCode in a virtual environment with the Python version 3.13.0